oglimmer/fulgens/README.md

 Config param            | Type | Description
 ----------------------- | ---- | -----------
 Name | string | Required.
-Name of the config file Connections | object | Optional.
+Name of the config file Connections | array of objects | Optional.
 Defines a at run-time replaced config file row Connections.Source | string | Required.
-This references another software component by its name Connections.Var | string | Required.
-Variable name of the config file row.
+This references another software component by its name Connections.Regexp | string | Optional.
+A regular expression to search in the config file.
+The first line matching this regular expression will be replaced by the value giving via Line
-Connections.Content | string | Optional.
+Connections.Line | string | Optional.
 Right side part of the config file row. $$VALUE$$ will be replaced by the host name at run-time.
+Content | array of objects | Optional.
+Defines static content added or replaced in the config file Content.Regexp | string | Optional.
+A regular expression to search in the config file.
+The first line matching this regular expression will be replaced by the value giving via Line
-Content | array of strings | Optional. key=value added to the config file LoadDefaultContent | string | Optional.
-Absolute or relative file path to a config file AttachAsEnvVar | array of 2 strings | Mutually exclusive to AttachIntoDocker.
+Content.Line | string | Required.
+Content to add or replace in the config file LoadDefaultContent | string | Optional.
+Absolute or relative file path to a config file AttachAsEnvVar | array of 2 strings | Mutually exclusive to AttachIntoDocker or AttachIntoDockerAsFile.
 The config file will be attached to the application via an environment variable.
 The first string defines the name of the environment variable.
 The second string defines the value where $$SELF_NAME$$ will be replaced by the file path to the config file at run-time
-AttachIntoDocker | string | Mutually exclusive to AttachAsEnvVar.
+AttachIntoDocker | string | Mutually exclusive to AttachAsEnvVar or AttachIntoDockerAsFile.
 The config file will be mounted into docker via a directory.
 This defines the absolute path on the docker filesystem
+AttachIntoDockerAsFile | string | Mutually exclusive to AttachAsEnvVar or AttachIntoDocker.
+The config file will be mounted into docker via a file.
+This defines the absolute path on the docker filesystem to the config file.

 Example: